My Plantiful Cooking

 ❄️Storing suggestions

-Fridge - This Japanese tofu curry can be refrigerated for 2-3 days in an airtight container.
+Fridge - This vegan Japanese curry can be refrigerated for 2-3 days in an airtight container.

 Freezer - This curry freezes well for 3 months, but I recommend removing the potato before freezing or leaving it out altogether.
 This is because potatoes will turn mushy and grainy after freezing and thawing.

-Reheating - Allow frozen curry to defrost overnight in the fridge.
-You can then heat it in the microwave or on the stove.
-Add a splash of water if the mixture is too thick.
+Reheating - Let the frozen curry defrost overnight in the fridge.
+Then, heat it in the microwave or on the stove.
+If the mixture is too thick, add a splash of water.

 A bowl of rice served with curry served with fork on a plate.